 You may have an advocate present during your medical exam to help coordinate care and answer any questions you have about the process.
 A confidential advocate can be contacted via Campus Safety 24 hours a day.

-A sexual assault medical exam has two goals: first, to treat the full extent of any injury or physical trauma and to consider the possibilities of sexually transmitted disease or pregnancy and, second, to properly preserve evidence in case you decide to prosecute.
+A sexual assault medical exam has two goals: first, to treat the full extent of any injury or physical trauma and to consider the possibilities of sexually transmitted disease or pregnancy and, second, to properly preserve evidence in case you decide to pursue prosecution.

 There is a limited window of time (typically 72 to 96 hours) following an incident of sexual assault to preserve physical and other forms of evidence.
 Taking the step to gather evidence immediately does not commit an individual to any course of action.
 The decision to seek medical attention and gather any evidence will remain confidential and preserve the full range of options to seek resolution through the College’s processes and/or criminal action.